ruicliu/botframework-telephony/README.md

 * Azure Communications Service is currently supported for US billed customers to acquire US phone numbers.
 * Azure Communications Service currently does not support free, trial or Visual Studio benefits subscriptions.
 * Telephony Speech is currently available in WestUS2 and EastUS, and so, please create your Cognitive Services key in one of those regions.
-* `en-US` is set as the default locale on the Telephony channel, this can be changed from within the bot or you can reach out to us at [telephony-preview@microsoft.com](mailto:telephony-preview@microsoft.com) to change the default locale for your bot.

 We working to remove these limitations as soon as possible.
 For feature roadmap, please refer to [**Roadmap.**](roadmap.md)
 ## Contributing